seatgeek/druzhba/docs/configuration.rst

 Configuration
 =============

+..
+TODO: this is my least favorite of these doc pages and could be fleshed out considerably more than is represented here.
+We should probably rewrite as more of a "usage guide" of which configuration is one section.
+We also could benefit from a theory section outlining how Druzbha works at a high level and why it works the way it does.

 Druzhba pipelines are defined in YAML files, located in the directory given by the `DRUZHBA_CONFIG_DIR`, laid out like:

 .. code-block::